 AutoCAD Consultant: Education Requirements and Career Information

 AutoCAD consultants are drafters who produce technical designs, drawings and plans with a computer.
-They are familiar with the AutoCAD software, construction techniques, trade terminology and design and drafting conventions.
+They are familiar with the AutoCAD software, construction techniques, trade terminology and design and drafting conventions and also have an understanding the math and physics needed for building.
+Generally speaking, AutoCAD consultants have a certificate or associate's degree in computer aided design (CAD) and some experience in industry.

 Educational Requirements for AutoCAD Consultants